DigitalProductionExampleLibrary/ALab/docs/src/pages/documentation.md

 ## USDSkel

 [USDSkel](https://graphics.pixar.com/usd/release/api/usd_skel_page_front.html) is a bare-bones rig with simple skeletons and blendshapes.
-At Animal Logic, `USDSkel` is used for crowd workflows.
+At Netflix Animation Studios, `USDSkel` is used for crowd workflows.
 It works well for this purpose as it is designed to be efficient and scalable, with a lack of shared joint influence and the ability to apply unique animations to `instances` without deinstancing.

 This is represented in USD through **skel** `primvars`, which are a part of USD's `SkelBindingAPI`.